 - Obtained dismissal of a class action lawsuit alleging due process violations in the pursuit of statutory power of sale foreclosures in the State of Rhode Island.

-- Obtained defense verdict in a complaint challenging foreclosure and pre-foreclosure loan modification review that included causes of action for fraud, breach of contract, unfair and deceptive trade practices, and violations of the California Homeowners Bill of Rights.
+- Obtained defense verdict in a California Superior Court case challenging foreclosure and pre-foreclosure loan modification review that included causes of action for fraud, breach of contract, unfair and deceptive trade practices, and violations of the Homeowner Bill of Rights (HBOR).

 - Obtained summary judgment in an FDCPA lawsuit where the borrowers claimed wrongful debt collection practices on allegations that their mortgage loan was void from the start because the loan originator was not licensed or approved by the Commonwealth of Massachusetts.

-- Obtained dismissal of a complaint filed under the federal Homeowners Protection Act, for which class certification was sought, on the grounds that the act's disclosure requirements did not extend from the loan originator or apply to a subsequent holder and assignee of the mortgage loan.
+- Obtained dismissal of a class action complaint filed in Rhode Island federal court under the Homeowners Protection Act (HPOA) on the grounds that HPOA disclosure requirements did not extend from the loan originator or apply to a subsequent holder and assignee of the mortgage loan.

 - Panelist, "The Pitfalls of Foreclosure Delay: Statute of Limitations Defense and Property Preservation," Hinshaw's Peer-to-Peer Financial Services Forum: The Frontlines of Mortgage Servicing, Virtual Event, March 30, 2021